bekatresh/ECE-445/notebooks/sumedh_notebook.md

 # Date: March 6th
 We reviewed the componetents that arrived and delegated soldering responsibilities.
 I suggested three possible feature improvements including a graph to visiaualize BAC levels over time, adding an RFID Tag to the PI to avoid tediously typing a number, and redesigning the PCB to allow for larger resistors and capacitors.

-# Date: March 8th
+# Date: March 7th/8th:

-Eshrith and I decided to take on a challenging task - soldering surface-mount components.
+On the 7th and 8th of March, my friend Eshrith and I decided to take on a challenging task - soldering surface-mount components.
 We both had some experience with soldering but never had the opportunity to work with these tiny electronic components before.
+In preparation for the task, we watched tutorial videos and read articles about the proper techniques and best practices.
 We gathered all the necessary tools, including a soldering iron, soldering wire, tweezers, and a magnifying glass to get a better view of the components.

+We set up a well-ventilated workspace and started practicing on some spare surface-mount components before moving on to the actual project.
+As we worked, we discovered that soldering surface-mount components required a steady hand, keen eye, and a lot of patience.
 We spent hours practicing our technique and trying to perfect the delicate art of soldering surface-mount components.
-Despite encountering some difficulties, we persevered and eventually made significant progress.
+Despite encountering some difficulties, such as accidentally lifting pads and bridging solder connections, we persevered and eventually made significant progress.
+By the end of our two-day soldering marathon, we had successfully completed the task and gained valuable skills that would benefit us in future projects.

-# Date: March14th
+# Date: March 14th:

-I participated in a meeting to discuss a design document for an innovative project we were working on.
+On March 14th, I participated in a meeting to discuss a design document for an innovative project we were working on.
 The conversation revolved around the potential limitations of our current design, focusing primarily on the integration of a pressure sensor and parallel data streams.
+We began by reviewing the design document, carefully examining each section and noting any areas that could be improved or modified.

+During the meeting, each team member shared their thoughts and ideas, fostering a collaborative and inclusive environment.
 We brainstormed and exchanged ideas on how to address these issues while optimizing the overall performance of our device.
+Some of the ideas included researching alternative pressure sensors, reevaluating our data processing methods, and exploring the feasibility of incorporating machine learning algorithms to improve the accuracy of our system.

+As the discussion progressed, we began to develop a list of action items and assigned responsibilities to each team member.
+The meeting concluded with a renewed sense of enthusiasm and determination to tackle the challenges that lay ahead.
 It was an enlightening and inspiring discussion that provided valuable insights for our project's future development.

-# Date: March 20th:
-On March 20th, we hosted the first of two parties designed to gather training data for our project.
-We invited ten friends over to participate, ensuring that they were aware of the purpose of the gathering.
-As the participants consumed alcohol, we had them blow into our Arduino-based sensor and a commercial breathalyzer.
-This allowed us to collect valuable data to refine our device and algorithms.

 # Date: March 21st:

 During our meeting on March 21st, we delved deeper into the topic of making the pressure sensor work effectively.
+We began by conducting a comprehensive review of the available literature on pressure sensors and their applications.
+This research helped us better understand the underlying principles and technologies that govern the functioning of these sensors.
+Armed with this knowledge, we felt more confident in our ability to identify and address potential issues.

-Several ideas were proposed, including placing a cloth in front of the breathalyzer, creating an enclosure to detect differences in pressure, and covering the pressure sensor with paper to observe changes.
+Several ideas were proposed during the meeting, including placing a cloth in front of the breathalyzer, creating an enclosure to detect differences in pressure, and covering the pressure sensor with paper to observe changes.
+We debated the merits of each proposal, considering factors such as cost, ease of implementation, and potential impact on the overall performance of our device.

 We also discussed the possibility of determining if someone was breathing through the breathalyzer by analyzing the fluctuations in the MQ-3 sensor values.
+This led to a broader conversation about data analysis techniques, and we considered incorporating additional sensors or algorithms to enhance the accuracy of our device.
 The discussion was productive and led to a deeper understanding of the pressure sensor and its potential applications.

-# Date: March 22nd:

-Two days later, on March 22nd, we hosted a second party, this time focusing on collecting testing data.
-Once again, ten friends attended and drank alcohol.
-We repeated the process of having them blow into our Arduino sensor and a breathalyzer.
-The data gathered from this event would prove crucial in assessing the accuracy and reliability of our device.

-# Date: March 23rd - 25th:
-From March 23rd to 25th, Eshrith and I took on the task of soldering the second version of our PCB (printed circuit board).
-Despite their best efforts, they faced numerous challenges in achieving the precision and accuracy required to solder the intricate components of the PCB.
-This experience emphasized the importance of refining our soldering skills and investing in better equipment.

-# Date: March 28th:
-On the 28th of March, we had a brief meeting to discuss the difficulties encountered during our PCB soldering attempts.
-We shared tips and tricks, and brainstormed potential solutions to improve our soldering process.
-Although the discussion was short, it served as a reminder of the importance of communication and collaboration in overcoming obstacles and achieving our goals.
+By the end of the meeting, we had developed a clear plan of action for improving the performance of our pressure sensor and were eager to begin implementing the proposed solutions.